Event Dates

 Fetish Pride Parties

-- August 10th to August 18th, 2024 – SLM Copenhagen (Scandinavian Leather Men) is the largest gay fetish club in Scandinavia and hosts the popular Bears “Beard” Party and Jock and Full Fetish Nights during the Copenhagen Pride.
+- Saturday 8th – Sunday 16th August, 2026 – SLM Copenhagen (Scandinavian Leather Men) is the largest gay fetish club in Scandinavia and hosts the popular Bears “Beard” Party and Jock and Full Fetish Nights during the Copenhagen Pride.
 Check out the full program of events.

 Big Summer Party at the Gay House